Thursday, 05 Dec 2013

 Kazakhstan is a member of the International Labour Organisation (ILO) and has ratified 19 of its conventions so far including the two core conventions on child labour (Minimum Age Convention in 2001 and Worst Forms of Child Labour Convention in 2003).
 The government condemns child labour and has committed to take stronger measures to tackle it.
 Kazakhstan’s Labour Law prohibits the employment of minors under 16.

-Trade unions exist in Kazakhstan, but temporary labour migrants are not entitled to establish trade unions and have limited opportunities for participating in the already existing workers’ associa¬tions.
+Trade unions exist in Kazakhstan, but temporary labour migrants are not entitled to establish trade unions and have limited opportunities for participating in the already existing workers’ associations.
 Trade unions are often created by specific companies and can be influenced by the management.
 Trade union activists can also be subject to intimidation and sometimes face legal action.
 In recent years Kazakh workers have become more assertive at the grassroots level about using collective action to secure their rights.
-A long running strike, by oil workers in Zhanaozen during 2011, tragically ended in December 2011 after violent clashes between protestors and police left more than 15 dead.
+A long running strike, by oil workers in Zhanaozen during 2011, tragically ended in December 2011 after violent clashes between protestors and police left 17 people dead.

 Given that all public jobs require knowledge of the Kazakh language, only 5 percent of government jobs are held by non-Kazakhs, even though approximately 30 percent of the population is ethnic Russian.
 Such policy has led to Kazakh dominance of the economy, and decreases the opportunities for social and economic promotion for non-Kazakh communities.
 Many women in Kazakhstan face significant challenges in securing employment, gender-based wage disparities and unequal treatment in the workplace.